Automattic/jetpack/projects/plugins/boost/tests/e2e/README.md

 * Make sure you built Jetpack Boost first. `pnpm install && pnpx jetpack build plugin/boost` in the monorepo root directory should walk you through it.
 You can also refer to the Jetpack Boost [documentation](../../docs/DEVELOPEMENT_GUIDE.md) in how to build Jetpack Boost.
 * Run `pnpm install` from the Jetpack Boost E2E tests directory.
 This command install all the required dependencies

-Jetpack Boost E2E tests also rely on an encrypted configuration file, which is included in the Jetpack plugin e2e tests config folder repo as [`encrypted.enc`](../../../jetpack/tests/e2e/config/encrypted.enc).
+Jetpack Boost E2E tests also rely on an encrypted configuration file, which is included in the [e2e commons package](../../../../../tools/e2e-commons) config folder as [`encrypted.enc`](../../../../../tools/e2e-commons/config/encrypted.enc).
 To be able to run tests - that file should be decrypted first.

 To decrypt the config file (a8c only):

 - Find a decryption key.
 Search secret store for "E2E Jetpack CONFIG_KEY"
 - From the Jetpack Boost E2E tests directory, run `CONFIG_KEY=YOUR_KEY pnpm test-decrypt-config`.
-This command should create a new file `local-test.js`.
+This command should create a new file `local-test.js` in the Jetpack Boost E2E tests config folder.

 ## Getting Started